-report and the amended conditions listed above, would not cause undue harm to interests of acknowledged importance, with particular reference to: the principle of development; impact on neighbouring amenity; impact on the character and appearance of the area; traffic and car and cycle parking; drainage and flooding; landscaping and natural habitat;

-sustainability; and open space.
-As such the proposal complies with Policies GP1, GP3, GP4a, GP15a, H3c, H4a, H5a, and L1c of the City of York Development

-Control Local Plan.
+The proposal, subject to the conditions listed in the report and the amended conditions listed above, would not cause undue harm to interests of acknowledged importance, with particular reference to: the principle of development; impact on neighbouring amenity; impact on the character and appearance of the area: traffic and car and cycle parking; drainage and natural landscaping and flooding: habitat: sustainability; and open space.
+As such the proposal complies with Policies GP1, GP3, GP4a, GP15a, H3c, H4a, H5a, and L1c of the City of York Development Control Local Plan.